Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Illustrative Examples

-Back to our seller and buyer, let $v_1\ldots v_{\log_2H}$ be the binary representation of~$v\!+\!1$.
+Back to our seller and buyer, let $v_1\ldots v_{\log_2H}$ be the binary representation of~$v\!+\!1$ (assuming $v < H-1$; otherwise, trivially $v\ge s$, trade takes place, and no proof is needed).
 To prove that $s>v$, or equivalently that $s\geq v\!+\!1$ (where $v$ is commonly known and~$s$ is given implicitly via the commitment $(C_1,\ldots,C_{\log_2H})$), by the previous paragraph it suffices for the seller to prove, for each $i$ such that $v_i=1$, that either $s_i=1$ or else $s_j=1$ for some $j<i$ such that $v_j=0$.
 That is, for each such $i$ it suffices for the seller to prove that she knows the discrete logarithm base~$h$ of at least one of $\bigl\{C_j~\big|~j=i \vee (j<i \wedge v_j=0)\bigr\}$.
 Fortunately, a procedure for an agent to prove that she knows a discrete logarithm with a given base of one of a set of numbers, without revealing anything about for which of those numbers she knows this, is well known \citep{CDS94}.
 Specifically, there is a procedure that has the following three properties.
-First, there is only negligible probability that a seller who does not know the discrete logarithm base $h$ of any number in the set does not gets discovered during this procedure.
+First, there is only negligible probability that a seller who does not know the discrete logarithm base $h$ of any number in the set does not get discovered during this procedure.
 Second, the procedure reveals nothing beyond the seller knowing the discrete logarithm base $h$ of one of the numbers in the set.
-Third, participating in the procedure requires modest computational power and communication.
-For completeness, this procedure is given in \cref{cds}.
-The full details of our construction for Illustrative Example~1, along with proof that this construction satisfies all of the properties of our main result from \cref{subsub:main}, are given in \cref{app:examples}.
+Third, participating in the procedure requires only modest computational power.
+For completeness, this procedure is given in \cref{cds} in the supplementary material.